 Another benefit to running is that it can help regulate appetite hormones.
 One study suggests that people who walk eat more food than runners after working out3.
 Participants in the study were invited to an all-you-can-eat buffet.
 People who walked consumed about 50 calories more than they had burned and runners ate almost 200 calories fewer than they'd burned after exercising.
 Researchers think this may have to do with runners' increased levels of the hormone peptide YY, which may suppress appetite.

 Aside from losing weight, walking has a ton of benefits.
-Regardless of whether you run or walk, the National Runners Health Study found that people who expended the same amount of calories saw many of the same health benefits4.
-Both saw a reduced risk of hypertension, high cholesterol, diabetes, and improved better cardiovascular health.
+Regardless of whether you run or walk, the National Runners Health Study found that people who burned the same amount of calories saw many of the same health benefits4.
+Both saw a reduced risk of hypertension, high cholesterol, diabetes, and improved cardiovascular health.
 Running also puts more stress on your body and increases the risk for injuries like runner's knee, hamstring strains, and shin splints.

-If you are not able to run, health experts suggest carrying weights while you walk.
-Research shows that walking on the treadmill while wearing a weighted vest can increase metabolic costs and relative exercise intensity5.
-You can also try increasing the incline of your treadmill or walking up a hill.
+If you are not able to run, you can increase the intensity of your walking exercise by carrying weights or walking up an incline.
 According to one study, walking at a slow speed (1.7 mph) on a treadmill at a six-degree incline can help obese individuals manage their weight and help reduce the risk of injury to lower extremity joints6.
-An interesting study found speed walkers had a decreased risk of mortality over their slower counterparts7.
+Another interesting study found speed walkers had a decreased risk of mortality over their slower counterparts7.